Trustworthy Transfer Learning: A Survey: Knowledge Transferability

-Spectral GNNs define the graph convolutions in the spectral domain using the graph Fourier transform from the perspective of graph signal processing~\shortcite{DefferrardBV16,GCN}.
-Recent efforts~\shortcite{RuizGR21,levie2021transferability,maskey2023transferability,WNN,LeJ23} have been dedicated to understanding the transferability of spectral GNNs by answering the following question: {\em Can spectral GNNs trained on a source graph perform well on a target graph of different sizes?} This question is also known as size generalization~\shortcite{YehudaiFMCM21,BevilacquaZ021}.
+Spectral GNNs define the graph convolutions in the spectral domain using the graph Fourier transform from the perspective of graph signal processing~\cite{DefferrardBV16,GCN}.
+Recent efforts~\cite{RuizGR21,levie2021transferability,maskey2023transferability,WNN,LeJ23} have been dedicated to understanding the transferability of spectral GNNs by answering the following question: {\em Can spectral GNNs trained on a source graph perform well on a target graph of different sizes?} This question is also known as size generalization~\cite{YehudaiFMCM21,BevilacquaZ021}.
 The intuition behind the transferability of spectral GNNs is that if two graphs represent the same underlying phenomenon, their GNN outputs will be similar.
-Thus, the transferability of spectral GNNs can be derived from various aspects, including generic topological space~\shortcite{levie2021transferability}, graphon~\shortcite{WNN}, graphop~\shortcite{LeJ23}, and $k$-hop ego-graph~\shortcite{EGI}.
-To be more specific, \shortciteA{levie2019transferability,levie2021transferability} study the transferability of spectral graph filters on different discretizations of the same underlying continuous topological space.
-Later, graphon theory~\shortcite{lovasz2012large} is used to analyze the transferability of spectral GNNs.
+Thus, the transferability of spectral GNNs can be derived from various aspects, including generic topological space~\cite{levie2021transferability}, graphon~\cite{WNN}, graphop~\cite{LeJ23}, and $k$-hop ego-graph~\cite{EGI}.
+To be more specific, \citet{levie2019transferability,levie2021transferability} study the transferability of spectral graph filters on different discretizations of the same underlying continuous topological space.
+Later, graphon theory~\cite{lovasz2012large} is used to analyze the transferability of spectral GNNs.
 Formally, a graphon is defined by a bounded symmetric kernel and can be viewed as a graph with an uncountable number of nodes.
-In particular, \shortciteA{WNN} leverage graphon to study the asymptotic behavior of GNNs~\shortcite{DefferrardBV16}, showing that GNNs converge to graphon neural networks (WNNs) as the number of nodes increases to infinity.
-This convergence implies that under mild assumptions, GNNs are transferable across graphs with performance guarantees if both graphs are drawn from the same graphon~\shortcite{WNN,RuizGR21,maskey2023transferability}.
-Following this observation, recent works~\shortcite{CervinoRR23,KrishnagopalR23} further demonstrate the transferability of the gradients of spectral-based GNNs across graphs under similar conditions.
-Furthermore, using the graphop operator~\shortcite{backhausz2022action} which is a generalization of graphon, \shortciteA{LeJ23} extend the transferability analysis of GNNs to both dense and sparse graphs.
-Besides, assuming that the $k$-hop ego-graphs are independent and identically drawn, \shortciteA{EGI} derive the transferability of a well-designed GNN based on the differences of $k$-hop ego-graph Laplacian across graphs.
+In particular, \citet{WNN} leverage graphon to study the asymptotic behavior of GNNs~\cite{DefferrardBV16}, showing that GNNs converge to graphon neural networks (WNNs) as the number of nodes increases to infinity.
+This convergence implies that under mild assumptions, GNNs are transferable across graphs with performance guarantees if both graphs are drawn from the same graphon~\cite{WNN,RuizGR21,maskey2023transferability}.
+Following this observation, recent works~\cite{CervinoRR23,KrishnagopalR23} further demonstrate the transferability of the gradients of spectral-based GNNs across graphs under similar conditions.
+Furthermore, using the graphop operator~\cite{backhausz2022action}, \citet{LeJ23} extend the transferability analysis of GNNs to both dense and sparse graphs.
+Besides, assuming that the $k$-hop ego-graphs are independent and identically drawn, \citet{EGI} derive the transferability of a well-designed GNN based on the differences of $k$-hop ego-graph Laplacian across graphs.